Annual Statement for Infection Prevention and Control (IPC)

 All staff with out of date training have been reminded.

-Priorities & Objectives for the Coming Year
+Priorities and Objectives for the Coming Year

-We continue to work on our annual programme of work based on the 10 criterion of the Health & Social Care Act 2008: Code of Practice on the prevention and control of infections 2015 and related guidance which is a working document that highlights any areas that require further work for the year.
+We continue to work on our annual programme of work based on the 10 criterion of the Health & Social Care Act 2008: Code of Practice on the prevention and control of infections 2015 and related guidance, which is a working document that highlights any areas that require further work for the year.
 We now comply with the National Standards of Healthcare Cleanliness.
-It is the responsibility of each individual member of staff to be familiar with this Statement and their roles and responsibilities under this.

 Review Date

-July 2025
+July 2026

 Review compiled by